From the look of things, you are here to learn more about the boat motor salvage yards near me.

 Marine engine salvage yards near me feature a variety of used boat motor parts.

 No matter your kind of boat, the right parts are waiting for you to buy.
-They got exhausts, props, gears, fuel pumps, carburetors, switch boxes, trim rams, and lots more.
+They got exhausts, props, gears, fuel pumps, carburetors, switch boxes, trim rams, and more.

 Meanwhile, some popular boat brands you can get include Volvo, Yamaha, Mercury, Mariner Force Outboard, Suzuki, Honda, Mercruiser, etc.